latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Utility and heating bill assistance is provided by the Oregon Housing and Community Services Low Income Home Energy Assistance Program (LIHEAP) as well as weatherization.
-The two programs were designed to both help lower income households with saving money on their energy bills and helping people pay home heating costs.
+Utility bill assistance is provided by the Oregon Housing and Community Services Low Income Home Energy Assistance Program (LIHEAP) as well as weatherization.
+The programs, including emergency help from OEAP, were designed to help low income households with saving money on their energy bills and helping people pay electric bills with a focus on home heating costs.
+Find details on LIHEAP in Oregon including application information.

-All of the various Oregon financial assistance programs are administered locally by Community Action Agencies, and anyone interested in applying needs to call them for information or to set up an appointment.
+All of the various Oregon financial assistance programs are administered locally by Community Action Agencies as well as OHCS.
+Anyone interested in applying for government grant money from LIHEAP or OEAP needs to call them for information or to set up an appointment.
 These are not government entitlement programs, and aid is offered for people who meet income levels, and you do not need to be receiving public assistance in order to benefit from LIHEAP or weatherization.

 There are various eligibility requirements in place for residents.
 Income limits are in place that are partly based on household size.
 In addition, a household must also have proof of their energy costs and income.
 Homeowners and renter are both eligible, provided your landlord approved.
-Applications for LIHEAP need to be submitted at your local senior service agency or Community Action Agency.
+Applications for LIHEAP in Oregon need to be submitted at your local senior service agency or Community Action Agency.
+OEAP (see below) is also another option for utility help.
+Find other details on emergency utility assistance from LIHEAP.

 Oregon Housing and Community Services works with the non-profit agencies in running the program and ensuring rules and regulations are met.
 Service providers do have flexibility in designing heating bill assistance programs that best meet local community needs, so there could be some variation in the procedures from county to county.
 However, no matter the agency, they all try to stay within the main mission of the LIHEAP program, which is to assist low income households, particularly seniors, people at risk, and those with the lowest incomes, pay their heating bills.